p/wolis-phpbb/README.md

 PHP, having been designed and still very much maintaining a focus on being an HTML page generator for people with little programming ability, remains poorly suited for general purpose work like running test suites.
-When writing phpBB functional tests, more time is spent fighting the environment than actually writing test cases.
+When writing phpBB functional tests, time spent fighting the environment exceeds time spent actually writing test cases.
 No more.

 Wolis is mostly written in Python, a language much better suited to the task.
 Furthermore it uses a test framework ([owebunit](https://github.com/p/owebunit))